unixorn/awesome-zsh-plugins/README.md

 - [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running [kubectl](https://kubernetes.io/docs/reference/kubectl/) by warning what context you're in after a definable number of seconds since the last `kubectl` command.
 - [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post.
 - [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-`rm` functionality so that `rm` will put files in your OS' trash instead of permanently deleting them.
+- [safe-venv-auto](https://github.com/mavwolverine/zsh-safe-venv-auto) - A security-aware ZSH plugin that automatically activates and deactivates Python virtual environments as you navigate directories, with built-in protection against untrusted environments.
 - [sail](https://github.com/Razzaghnoori/Sailor/) - Adds convenience aliases for [sail](https://laravel.com/docs/10.x/sail).
 - [saml2aws-auto](https://github.com/devndive/zsh-saml2aws-auto) - When using multiple AWS profiles, e.g. different accounts for your stages (development, pre-prod, prod), can be used to determine which profile is currently exported and if the token is still valid.
 - [saml2aws](https://github.com/onyxraven/zsh-saml2aws) - Add support for [saml2aws](https://github.com/Versent/saml2aws).